ejj28/mididrumhero/docs/index.md

 # MidiDrumHero
  A bridge between E-Kits, Midi Keyboards and Clone Hero

+### Unless you're using it for keys, mididrumhero is pretty much obsolete now that Clone Hero's built-in MIDI support has been improved.
+Go give it a try!

 ## Usage
 #### MidiDrumHero can be used for electronic drum kits as well as Midi keyboards